paulocerez/2docs/README.md

 ## Possible contributions

-- Crawling service: Currently using FireCrawl Cloud as a 3rd-party library for crawling the API references -> Small vendor-lock-in + DOS risks (and high costs)
+- Crawling service: Currently using FireCrawl Cloud as a 3rd-party library for crawling the API references -> Small vendor-lock-in + DOS risks (and high costs) -> Would like rebuild specifically for API reference standards once the other stuff is done

 ## Feedback? ✨